Private Applicator Certification

 Pesticide certification runs in a three-year cycle.
 The current certification cycle began on July 1, 2023 and will end on June 30, 2026.

 Private applicator recertification began January 1, 2023 and ended June 30, 2023.
 The recertification process during this timeframe must be completed to roll certification into the new certification cycle, which begins on July 1, 2023, and ends June 30, 2026.
 If you miss the recertification period, you may attend an initial certification event held by your county Extension office or review the initial private applicator training and you would be required to pass a test which is available on the K@TE online learning website.
-Initial Private Applicator Certification and Recertification training is available at county Extension offices.
+Initial Private Applicator Certification and Recertification training are both available at county Extension offices.

 Many of the new fumigation labels require users to have specialized training.
 Please visit the fumigation webpage for more information.
 A Licensee must be present at the time of all fumigation applications.